 You can’t visit Egypt and not see the great pyramids of Giza.
 Named one of the world’s wonders, the pyramids are enormous and remarkable.

 You can enter the Great Pyramid for an additional cost, but it is not in as good a condition as the pyramid at Sakkara, so keep that in mind.

 You could spend a good hour just gazing at the pyramids, as they look unreal, and your eyes will easily absorb the sights.

-There is a large lookout point on the other side of the pyramids, just up a small hill.
+A large lookout point is on the other side of the pyramids, just up a small hill.
 Here you can take the perfect picture of your trip.

 There are many amazing things to do in this city, and it can be overwhelming to decide exactly what to see and do in Cairo, so check this link.

 Your time in Cairo depends entirely on your interests (and your vacation time).
 I recommend a minimum of three days, but you could easily spend a week in Cairo without running out of things to do.